How to Find the Right Golf Driver for You

 Take the example of the Stealth line of drivers.
 The Stealth driver is the base model and has a large club head, coupled with a spacious club face.
 The Stealth Plus is the least forgiving, meant to promote more control over the ball flight, and has a slightly smaller club head in terms of length from the club face to the back of the club head.
 Finally, the Stealth HD sports a slightly bigger-looking club head as more volume is imparted on the back of the club head, especially closer to the heel.

 In terms of drivers and their shaft material, the selection has shrunken mightily since the turn of the century.
 Whilst steel shafts were the norm on Persimmon and Titanium club heads, the introduction of carbon fiber and lighter material has pushed graphite shafts to the forefront of the sport.

 Nowadays, you’ll be hard-pressed to find a retailer selling a brand-new driver fitted with a steel shaft.
 Manufacturers have perfected their graphite shafts so much that they are now lighter than ever and can provide higher spin levels at impact than steel shafts.

 Having the right flex for your shaft, especially with your driver, will make a massive difference on the golf course.
 Using a shaft too soft for your swing will result in slices as the clubface will be open at impact.
 On the other hand, a shaft too stiff will push your ball to the inside of your stance as the clubface will be shut at impact.

-Shaft flexes are broken down into five main categories for retail: senior (SR), ladies (L), regular (R), stiff (S), extra-stiff (XS).
-But how can you know which flex is right for you if you’ve never swung a club before?
-Fortunately, we have some solutions for you to try:
+Shaft flexes are broken down into five main categories for retail: senior (SR), ladies (L), regular (R), stiff (S), and extra-stiff (XS).
+Below is a chart that should help you have a better grasp on which driver flex is best suited for you:

 |Flex - As shown on the club||Target Swing Speed & Average Driving Distance|